ResearchComputing/Documentation/docs/gateways/OnDemand.md

 ##### MATLAB

-1. To start an interactive MATLAB session, select either "MATLAB (Custom)" or "MATLAB (Presets)" from the interactive applications menu.
-When starting a "MATLAB (Custom)" session, you may customize resources allocated to the session and other characteristics of the dispatched Slurm job.
+1. To start an interactive MATLAB session, select either `MATLAB (Custom)` or `MATLAB (Presets)` from the interactive applications menu.
+When starting a `MATLAB (Custom)` session, you may customize resources allocated to the session and other characteristics of the dispatched Slurm job.
 For more information on these options, please see the [Running Custom Interactive applications](#running-custom-interactive-applications) section below.
-If you select "MATLAB (Presets)", you may select from standard configurations we provide.
+If you select `MATLAB (Presets)`, you may select from standard configurations we provide.
 ![](OnDemand/matlab_custom.png)
 2. Once either option is selected, click “Launch” to submit the MATLAB job to the queue.
 The wait time depends on user provided options, such as the number of cores and time requested.
 3. When your Matlab session is ready, you can click the “Launch MATLAB (Custom)” or "Launch MATLAB (Presets)" button to bring up a web page with the MATLAB session.
 In most cases, the default compression and image quality will suffice.
 If you do have problems with image quality of the MATLAB session, you can adjust as necessary.